jxnl/blog/docs/writing/posts/advice.md

 ## Self talk

-What are the mantra's you've inhereted from others?
+What are the mantras you've inherited from others?
 How often are you chasing "The Dream" and not "Your Dream?".
 Really evaluate what you want and why you want it, and make sure your practice talking to yourself.

 !!! note "Happiness is the quality of thoughts"